 It isn’t as scary as it sounds and I promise you’ll feel a lot better having done it because you’ll have a better idea where you can cut back, you’ll have a greater understanding of where your hard earned money is going and you’ll feel more in control.

-If you’re still thinking it might be a bit too much effort, you could use my Printable Spending Assessment Sheet to help create your lists.
+If you’re still thinking it might be a bit too much effort, you could use my free Printable Spending Assessment Sheet to help create your lists.
 It also has ideas on how to change your spending habits.
 Below is a step by step guide on how to assess your spending and it doesn’t matter whether you use my printable sheet or just do your own on paper.

 Thrifty Clair x